HVAC Schools in Tampa and St. Petersburg, FL

 The U.S. Environmental Protection Agency (EPA) requires technicians who work with refrigerants to obtain EPA Section 608 Certification.
 Certification requires passing an exam on the safe handling of refrigerants.
 The four certifications are type I for small appliances, type II for high-pressure refrigerants, type III for low-pressure refrigerants, and universal for all types of equipment.
 Practice exams are available on the website.

-As a final note, the Florida Department of Business & Professional Regulation issues three types of contractor HVAC and HVAC/R licenses: Class A, B, and C. Class A licenses are unlimited; Class B licenses limit contractors to 25 tons of cooling and 500,000 BTU of heating in any one system, and Class C licenses are limited to the servicing of HVAC and HVAC/R systems.
+As a final note, the Florida Department of Business & Professional Regulation issues three types of contractor HVAC and HVAC/R licenses: Class A, B, and C. Class A licenses are unlimited; Class B licenses limit contractors to 25 tons of cooling and 500,000 BTU of heating in any one system, and Class C licensees are limited to the servicing of HVAC and HVAC/R systems.

 Obtaining a license requires passing the relevant exams, submitting proof of work experience, financial stability, and liability insurance, as well as paying the appropriate fees.
 Licenses must be renewed every two years.
 Renewal is dependent upon obtaining 14 units of continuing education in specific subjects.

 Furthermore, the County of Hillsborough requires HVAC contractors to register, which consists of providing a copy of the state license and proof of insurance.
-The registration renewal date is the same as the state license.
+The registration renewal date is the same date as the state license.
 The City of Tampa requires HVAC contractors to have either a state license or registration with Hillsborough County.
 They do not need to register but must be able to show their license if asked.

 The Pinellas County Construction Licensing Board requires annual licensing of HVAC contractors.
 Contractors must submit a copy of their state license, proof of insurance, a completed application, and pay a fee.
 Renewal requires 14 units of continuing education and a fee.
-The City of St. Petersburg requires contractors to have a state license and/or a Pinellas county license.
+The City of St. Petersburg requires contractors to have a state license and/or a Pinellas County license.
 Both Tampa and St. Petersburg require business licenses.

 Sandra Smith